AdobeDocs/experience-platform.en/help/hygiene/best-practices.md

 ## Prerequisites {#prerequisites}

 This guide requires a working understanding of the Data Lifecycle workspace and [Data Hygiene API](./api/overview.md).
-Before continuing this document, familiarize yourself with the guides on [Advanced Data Lifecycle Management](./data-hygiene-service.md) and [creating record delete requests](./ui/record-delete.md) or [dataset expirations in the UI](./ui/dataset-expiration.md), or through the API.
+Before continuing this document, familiarize yourself with the guides on [Advanced Data Lifecycle Management](./home.md) and [creating record delete requests](./ui/record-delete.md) or [dataset expirations in the UI](./ui/dataset-expiration.md), or through the API.

 >[!NOTE]
 >
 >The Record Delete feature is currently in beta and available only in a **limited release**.
 It is not available to all customers.
 Record delete requests are only available for organizations in the limited release.

-## Getting started {#getting-started}

-Access to Advanced Data Lifecycle Management is managed through granular role-based permissions in Adobe Admin Console.
-Ensure you have the necessary permissions in your product profile to use specific features in the UI and API.
-Contact your system administrator for additional permissions.
-Administrators can refer to the guide on [managing permissions for Advanced Data Lifecycle Management](./permissions.md) for more details.

 ## Work order creation guidelines {#work-order-creation-guidelines}